 If the symptoms of Ménière’s disease are present, a diagnosis will be easier to make.

 1. During an attack, a patient may experience eye twitches in the direction of the normal ear.
 Doctors refer to this irregular eye movement as Nystagmus.
-Soon after, the twitching reverses its direction to the affected ear (Erholungsnystagmus).
+Soon after, the twitching reverses its direction to the blocked or affected ear (Erholungsnystagmus).

 2. The hearing loss affects mainly tones in the low and mid-range frequencies, which can be easily diagnosed with an audiogram.